Carantania: Territory

-Carantania's capital was most likely Karnburg (Krnski grad) in the Zollfeld Field (Gosposvetsko polje), north of modern-day town of Klagenfurt (Celovec).
+Carantania's capital was most likely Karnburg (Krnski grad) in the Zollfeld Field (Gosposvetsko polje), north of modern Klagenfurt (Celovec).
 The principality was centered in the area of modern Carinthia, and included territories of modern Styria, most of today's East Tyrol and of the Puster Valley, the Lungau and Ennspongau regions of Salzburg, and parts of southern Upper Austria and Lower Austria.
 It most probably also included the territory of the modern Slovenian province of Carinthia.
 The few existing historical sources distinguish between two separate Slavic principalities in the Eastern Alpine area: Carantania and Carniola.
 The latter, which appears in historical records dating from the late 8th century, was situated in the central part of modern Slovenia.
 It was (at least by name) the predecessor of the later Duchy of Carniola.

 The borders of the later Carantania state, which was under the feudal overlordship of the Carolingians, and its successor (the March of Carinthia, 826–976), as well as of the later Duchy of Carinthia (from 976), extended beyond historical Carantania.